- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 Only mention information that is truly relevant to the topic at hand.

-Make the thing you want to draw attention to part of a larger point.
-Self-promotion should never feel like self-promotion. it should feel like context.
+Make the thing you want to draw attention to a part of a larger point.
+Self-promotion should never feel like self-promotion.
+It should feel like context.

 Chapter 10 Your Content Roadmap: Constructing A “Sticky Web” For Your Writing